Iamvikassingh/SmartAssistantUI/README.md

 4. **Use the app**
    - Upload a PDF or TXT file using the sidebar.
+   - Select your preferred Gemini model in the sidebar.
    - View the auto summary.
    - Choose "Ask Anything" or "Challenge Me" to interact with the assistant.

 ## File Structure

 - `SmartAssistantUI.py` — Main Streamlit app.
-- `.env` — Contains your API key.
+- `.env` — Contains your API keys.
 - `README.md` — This file.
+- `SmartAssistant.ipynb` — Architecture and workflow notebook (not required for running the app).

 ## Notes

-- The notebook file `SmartAssistant.ipynb` is not required for running the app.
+- If you hit Gemini quota limits, the app will automatically try OpenAI as a fallback.
 - All answers and feedback are based strictly on the uploaded document.
 - If you see "missing ScriptRunContext!" warnings, you can ignore them.
+- For best results, use a paid API key or monitor your quota usage.

 ---
 **Demo:**